msimecek/Chatbot-Student-Workshop/README.md

 3. The basic chatbot skeleton is generated.

-4. Press the **F6** key (or select Menu **Build > build Solution**).
-Wait for the necessary packages to download within a few seconds.
+4. Press the **F6** key (or select Menu **Build > Build Solution**).
+Wait a few seconds so that the necessary packages get downloaded.

 5. Right-click the project and select **Manage NuGet packages...**

    ![1518003519163](images/1518003519163.png)

-6. SELECT **Updates**, then select **Select All Packages** and click on **Update**.
+6. SELECT **Updates**, then select **Select All Packages** and click **Update**.

 7. If any other available updates appear, repeat this procedure.

 > In general, it's better to begin development with updated packages.

 The preparation is done.
-Now when you start the application with the **F5** key (or the green arrow button "Play"), a browser window opens.
+Now when you start the application with the **F5** key (or the green "Play" button), a browser window opens.
 Go to **Bot Framework Emulator**, click on the box with the text **Enter your endpoint URL** and select the same server as in the browser (in this case it should be localhost:3979):

 ![1518003750998](images/1518003750998.png)

 The full address is `http://localhost:3979/api/messages`.

-Leave the **Microsoft App ID** and **Microsoft App Password** Fields blank and click **Connect**.
+Leave the **Microsoft App ID** and **Microsoft App Password** fields blank and click **Connect**.

 If you write something now, the bot will answer:

 ![1518003927427](images/1518003927427.png)

-So we can check everything is working and jump into the code.
+So we have checked that everything is working and can now jump into some more sophisticated code.

 ### MessagesController

-In Visual Studio, stop Debugging (**Shift + F5** or the  "Stop" button):
+In Visual Studio, stop debugging (**Shift + F5** or the  "Stop" button):

 ![1518004014080](images/1518004014080.png)

-In the Solution Explorer panel, expand the Controllers folder and look for the file **MessagesController.cs**.
+In the Solution Explorer panel, expand the **Controllers** folder and look for the file **MessagesController.cs**.

-The 'Post()' method is essential, it is where every message from the user comes (the application expose it at `/api/messages`).
-From there it goes into a dialogue-in our case it's `RootDialog`.
+The 'Post()' method is essential, it is where every message from the user comes (the application exposes it at `/api/messages`).
+From there it goes into a dialog - in our case it's `RootDialog`.

-> Chatbot is actually a Web application, specifically [API](https://cs.wikipedia.org/wiki/API).
+> Chatbot is actually a web application, specifically [API](https://cs.wikipedia.org/wiki/API).
 In C#, we use the technology *ASP.NET WebAPI*.
 The alternative can be JavaScript and *Node. js*.

 ### RootDialog preparation

-In the Dialogs folder, the file is **RootDialog.cs**.
-The `RootDialog` class implements the interface `IDialog<object>` and processes a message from the user in the `MessageReceivedAsync()` method.
+In the Dialogs folder, you can find the **RootDialog.cs** file.
+The `RootDialog` class implements the interface `IDialog<object>` and processes a message from a user in the `MessageReceivedAsync()` method.

 An important parameter is `context` of type `IDialogContext`, which is forwarded between all operations within the dialog and determines where the incoming message belongs.

-> Message from the user is not just text, but also a lot of information about-author name, account, date, conversation and dialogue, where it belongs, status information, etc.
+> Message from the user is not just text, but also contains a lot of information - author name, account, date, conversation and dialogue, where it belongs, status information, etc.

 ```c#
 public Task StartAsync(IDialogContext context)